stumpapp/stump/README.md

 - `server`: An [Axum](https://github.com/tokio-rs/axum) HTTP server
 - `web`: A React application, the primary UI for both the built-in web app the server serves and the desktop app

+The only exception to this is the `docs` app, which is a NextJS application and is located at `/docs` in the root of the project.

 ### Core

 A Rust crate containing Stump's core functionalities, at `/core` in the root of the project